 Robert Lee McConnell was set to die on February 1st at the hand of executioners for the state of Nevada, until yesterday when a federal court intervened, granting his motion to stay.
-It’s the second time that Mr. McConnell has faced that last walk -- he was previously set to be executed back in 2005.
-Then, the execution was less than half-hour away when a stay was granted.
-In 2005, McConnell had announced to everyone that he was ready to die.
+It’s the second time that Mr. McConnell has faced that last walk — he was previously set to be executed back in 2005.